DanielSWaite190/apprenticeship_portfolio/final_elective_project/README.md

 Final Elective Project

-For my final project I decided to rebuild and improve a project that I did early on in the program.
+For my final project, I decided to rebuild and improve a project that I did early on in the program.
 This was a nice way for me to compare my skills and knowledge from when I entered the program and when it ended.
 The project is a relatively simple single page React application.
 Unlike the first iteration of the project, this version has a backend database serving a few packages of data that are only available upon a successful login.
 This design allowed me to show my knowledge in backend databases, api fetching, and authorization.

 ## Technologies
 React.js